Cookies managing

 What is double materiality and is it mandatory?

-Double materiality means looking at both the impact of the outside world on a company (“financial materiality”) as well as a company’s impact on the outside world (“impact materiality”).
-Double materiality is a central part of the ESRS and is a required part of ESG reporting.
-In the process of analyzing double materiality (also known as a materiality assessment), the company finds out which topics should be included in their ESG report.
+Double materiality is a relatively new approach to materiality that was introduced as an integral part of the ESRS.
+It is currently a mandatory part of ESRS reporting that requires companis to look at both the “outside-in” impact of external events or circumstances on a company (“financial materiality”) as well as the “inside-out” impact of a company on the outside world (“impact materiality”).
+Double materiality is a core part of ESG reporting and strategy according to the ESRS.
+In the process of analyzing double materiality (also known as a double materiality assessment or DMA), the company finds out which topics should be reported on in their ESG report and prioritized for their strategy.

 A visual representation of double materiality

-In the world of the ESRS, the two components of double materiality, impact materiality and financial materiality, are defined as followed:
+In the words of the ESRS, the two components of double materiality, impact materiality and financial materiality, are defined as followed:

-“A sustainability matter is material from an impact perspective when it pertains to the undertaking’s material actual or potential, positive or negative impacts on people or the environment over the short-, medium- or long term.
-A material sustainability matter from an impact perspective includes impacts caused or contributed to by the undertaking and impacts which are directly linked to the undertaking’s own operations, its products, and services through its business relationships.
-Business relationships include the undertaking’s upstream and downstream value chain and are not limited to direct contractual relationships.”
-(ESRS 1 General principles, p.
-11)
+“A sustainability matter is material from an impact perspective when it pertains to the undertaking’s material actual or potential positive or negative impacts on people or the environment over the short- medium- or long-term.
+Impacts include those connected with the undertaking’s own operations and upstream and downstream value chain including through its products and services as well as through its business relationships.
+Business relationships include those in the undertaking’s upstream and downstream value chain and are not limited to direct contractual relationships.”
+(ESRS 1 General Requirements, paragraph 43)

 How does my company conduct a materiality assessment according to the ESRS?